 Both documents will then be sent to the MDR Administrator who will give copies to the Bishop and your MDR Reviewer.
+The Bishop will copy the MDR to the Director of Mission and Ministry and Clergy Development Officer so that any particular training or learning needs can be addressed.
 The aim is to get this completed within two weeks of the Interim Consultation.